pippinbarr/cart253/outline.md

+# 📜 Course Outline

-# CART 253: Creative Computation 1 – Fall 2024 – 3 credits
+## CART 253: Creative Computation 1 – Fall 2024 – 3 credits

 ## When and where?